Modern Slavery Act Statement

-We purchase the majority of our raw materials, services and goods from third-party suppliers who are located worldwide to serve our Global businesses.
+We purchase the majority of our raw materials, services and goods from third-party suppliers who are located in the UK or throughout Europe.

-We continue to strive to find effective ways of removing modern slavery or human trafficking in our supply chains or in any part of our business.
-This statement reflects our commitment to acting ethically and with integrity in all our business relationships.
+We continue to strive to find effective ways of removing modern slavery or human trafficking in our supply chains or in any part of our business and will be reviewing our progress on an annual basis.